06 Dec 6 Steps in Exchange to Office 365 Migration [A Guide]

 Did you know more than 500,000 companies have adopted Office 365 in the US alone?

-Companies today have realized that migrating their on-premise data, communications, and email management solutions to a cloud-based platform like Office 365 is highly beneficial as well as user-friendly.
-Studies reveal that around 78% of enterprises have moved a portion of their IT and data to the cloud platforms, and most of the cloud users are currently on-board Office 365.
+Companies today have realized that migrating their on-premise mailboxes, data, communications, and email management solutions in exchange to a cloud-based platform like Office 365 is highly beneficial as well as user-friendly.
+Studies reveal that around 78% of enterprises have moved a portion of their IT and data (hybrid deployment) to the cloud platforms, and most of the cloud users are currently on-board Office 365.

-As a CIO or CEO, concerns regarding office 365 security and reliability before migration are natural to arise when you’re considering moving your business entirely or partly to the cloud.
+As a CIO or CEO, concerns regarding office 365 security and reliability before migration are natural to arise when you’re considering moving your business entirely or partly to cloud solutions.
 You may even wonder if you should be migrating to office 365 at all.
-Rest assured, Office 365 is the standout amongst the most secure platform in the world.
+Rest assured, Office 365 is the standout amongst the most secure platforms in the world.
 Microsoft also offers several tools to help you avoid cyber threats & data breaches.
 Read more about Office 365 Security Best Practices.

 Simple 6-Step Microsoft Exchange to Office 365 Migration

-Day-to-day performance issues, user access issues, error messages, and longer access time to mailboxes – or worst, database corruptions – are the most common sources of trouble due to which businesses decide to migrate from Exchange 2007, 2010, 2013 or later versions to office 365.
+Day-to-day performance issues, user access issues, error messages, and longer access time to mailboxes – or worst, database corruptions – are the most common sources of trouble due to which businesses decide to move from Exchange 2007, 2010, 2013, or later versions to office 365.
+And running the exchange in the age of the cloud is not quite a good idea.

 - Choose the Right Migration Method

-Let’s look at the different methods for Office 365 migration before we begin to migrate Exchange to Office 365 step by step:
+Let’s look at the different methods for migration before we begin the relocating process of Exchange to Office 365 step by step:

 - Cutover Migration method: